department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

 ### Set up authorization and authentication

 To produce messages to specific topics on the Event Bus, producers need to be authenticated and have the appropriate permissions.
 The Event Bus MSK cluster is only accessible from the VA Network, and we use AWS IAM (Identity and Access Management) Roles and Policies to control access to different resources.
 If your producing application is within the AWS environment, please inform us of the IAM Role(s) or IAM User(s) to which we should grant access.
 We will then set up the corresponding IAM Policies on our end and assign a named role for producers to authenticate with AWS MSK in their application code.
 If your producing application is outside of the AWS environment, we will request an IAM User to be created on your behalf.
 You will then be able to access the requested topic(s) using those credentials.

 ### Connect to the Event Bus in the development environment

 Once the authentication and authorization steps have been completed, you will be able to connect to the the Event Bus MSK cluster using the Kafka bootstrap server addresses and port numbers available in the Event Catalog.
-The following ports are open for consumers and producers that are authenticated with AWS IAM: - 9098 (for access from AWS) - 9198 (for access from outside of AWS).
+The following ports are open for consumers and producers that are authenticated with AWS IAM:

+* 9098 (for access from AWS)
+* 9198 (for access from outside of AWS)

 ### Develop and deploy your producer application